 'A QUIET ROAR', is a portrait photography and short documentary series (2-3 minutes each) showcasing the stories and campaigns of young activists advocating for social, political, and economic change.

-The series features Black, Brown, Indigenous, LGBTQIA+ and Dreamer activists sharing their experiences and advocating for issues such as civil rights, climate sustainability, and justice reform.
+The series features a new generation of activists sharing their experiences and advocating for issues such as civil rights, climate sustainability, and justice reform.
 The films feature raw, honest, and inspiring stories of individuals' journeys into activism, which they often pursued out of necessity and survival, rather than passion.

-Inspired by Tsiavis' experiences during the Black Lives Matter protests and produced with funds from COVID relief grants, along with casting director Adam Browne, Tsiavis reached out to community organizations and surveyed social media platforms to connect with inspiring young activists serving their communities.
+Inspired by Tsiavis' experiences living in Los Angeles during the Black Lives Matter protests and produced with funds from COVID relief grants, along with casting director Adam Browne, Tsiavis reached out to community organizations and surveyed social media platforms to connect with inspiring young activists serving their communities.

 "Our project honors our subjects as they tell their inspirational stories, recognizing their culture, their causes, the challenges they face, and the triumphs they've made," Tsiavis said.